maxcrous/GameOfLife/README.md

 # Controls
 X: Stops the program
-C: Clean the grid.
+C: Clean the grid
-R: Randomizes the grid.
+R: Randomizes the grid
-O: Steps through one time step (i.e., a rule iteration).
+O: Steps through one time step (i.e., a rule iteration)
-G: Steps through 100 time steps.
+G: Steps through 100 time steps
-M: Allows the user to navigate through the grids with mousekeys.
+M: Allows the user to navigate through the grids with mousekeys
-P: Change grid parameters.
+P: Change grid parameters
 F: Initialize the grid with a grid text file (see gliderGun.txt)